Euler State Networks: Non-dissipative Reservoir Computing: Experiments

-Two major observations can be drawn from the results.
-First, from Figure~\ref{fig.accuracy_results} it is evident that EuSN consistently outperforms in terms of accuracy both ESN and R-ESN on all the tasks.
-Remarkably, EuSN was always able to achieve a degree of accuracy in line with (sometimes even superior to) the highest among fully trainable models, or in any case to significantly reduce the performance gap with respect to RC methods.
 Second, looking at Figures~\ref{fig.time_results} and \ref{fig.energy_results}, we can see that leveraging untrained dynamics, EuSN proved to be as efficient as standard RC networks, and far more efficient than fully trainable RNNs.
-Overall, compared to fully trainable models, while showing high accuracy, EuSN allowed a dramatic advantage in terms of required computational resources, enabling up to a $\approx100$x reduction in computational times and energy consumption.
+Overall, compared to fully trainable models, while showing a competitively high accuracy, EuSN allowed a dramatic advantage in terms of required computational resources, enabling up to an $\approx 490$x reduction in computational times, and an $\approx 1750$x reduction in energy consumption.
+In contrast, standard RC models, while providing a similar computational advantage, do not achieve the same competitive level of classification performance.

-Narrowing our attention to the baseline RC models, we can also observe that the highest accuracy was obtained in most cases by the R-ESN model, thus confirming the goodness of this architectural variant against standard ESN in applications.
-Among the fully trained models, the highest accuracy was obtained in most cases by the A-RNN model, which, however, proved to be the least efficient overall, giving further evidence of the effectiveness of the architectural bias exploited by EuSN, while emphasizing its efficiency.